Federal Government Caught Stealing

 Massive Scale

-Deployed on thousands of servers in a government data center
+Deployed on over 41,000 servers in a government data center

 (later destroyed to hide the evidence)